-- Began a significant metallurgy program lead by our Vice President of Metallurgy George Rawsthorne.
+Began a significant metallurgy program lead by our Vice President of Metallurgy George Rawsthorne.
 The goal of this program will be to test the silver for heap and agitation cyanide leach methods.
 We will also look to see how any low grade zinc (<1%) which reports with the silver mineralization can be recovered.

-- Completed a first phase regional reconnaissance of other promising prospects in the area.
+Completed a first phase regional reconnaissance of other promising prospects in the area.

-- Developed an excellent team of individuals who continue to push the technical and corporate program forward, and instilled a strong culture of professionalism and health and safety.
+Developed an excellent team of individuals who continue to push the technical and corporate program forward, and instilled a strong culture of professionalism and health and safety.

 Negotiated option agreements with various mineral claim owners, tying together the patch work of mineral titles in the area to allow the development of the mineralization at Sierra Mojada.

-- Strengthened ties with the local communities and provided support to local Ejido farmers by providing water for their livestock (the area has been in drought for over 3 years now).
+Strengthened ties with the local communities and provided support to local Ejido farmers by providing water for their livestock (the area has been in drought for over 3 years now).
 We also remain the largest employer of local people in the area.

 Successfully began to collect historical value added tax balances from the Mexican government.